Hepsipay/dpay-go-client/README.md

 # hepsipay-go

-## Running the exmaple
+## Running the example

-To run this exmaple, from the root of this project:
+To run this example on windows, from the root of this project:

 ```sh
 go build